ramenguy99/xpg/ROADMAP.md

               This in turn will prevent submission of more work.
 E.g. there will be at most BUFFER_COUNT buffers in flight at any point in time.
               Let's think at the same time about frame pacing / async upload.
+              See docs for pipelining samples.
+              Most promising solution seems to be:
+              - fully asynchronous data loading, only bound by number of buffers free, with prefetch logic
+              - synchronous upload on copy queue if available, wait for CPU buffer, submit on other queue, otherwise on any other async queue (async compute, other separate graphics queue)
+              - release buffers synchronously when done with frame -> after waiting for fence and knowing what we will neeed this frame and in future
         - [ ] Async upload with copy queue
         - [ ] Keyboard input
         - [ ] Buffered stram hangs if loader thread fails -> handle this gracefully (propagate exception)